 Table of Contents

-Louise Carrie Wales, PhD, formerly art department leader at the United Nations International School, is currently living and teaching at GCDS in Connecticut.
+Louise Carrie Wales, PhD, formerly art department leader at the United Nations International School, currently lives in Connecticut and works at GCDS.